kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-bun.md

 })
 ```

-> Bun's bundler API is inspired heavily by esbuild.
-Migrating to Bun's bundler from esbuild should be relatively painless.
+> Bun's bundler API is inspired heavily by `esbuild`.
+Migrating to Bun's bundler from `esbuild` should be relatively painless.
 Bun's bundler does not include a built-in development server or file watcher.
 It's just a bundler.

 ## Test Runner
 Bun ships with a fast, built-in, Jest-compatible test runner.
 Define tests with a Jest-like API imported from the built-in `bun:test` module.